FedericoPonzi/tlaplus-wiki/src/using/tlc.md

             number of available cores.
 ```

+## Undocumented flags
+Some flags can be set passing java parameters to tlc, they are mostly undocumented (for now) and can be found by searching for "Boolean.getBoolean" in the codebase.

 ## Good to know:
 When using the  '-generateSpecTE' you can version the generated specification by doing: